FasterXML/jackson/README.md

 ## Jackson Project Home @github

 This is the Home Page of Jackson Project; formerly known as the standard JSON library for Java (or JVM platform in general), or, as the "best JSON parser for Java".
+Or simply as "JSON for Java".

-But more than that, Jackson is a suite of data-processing tools for Java (and JVM platform), including the flagship [JSON](https://en.wikipedia.org/wiki/JSON) parser / generator library, the matching data-binding library (POJOs to and from JSON) as well as additional data format modules to process data encoded in [Avro](https://github.com/FasterXML/jackson-dataformat-avro), [CBOR](https://github.com/FasterXML/jackson-dataformat-cbor), [CSV](https://github.com/FasterXML/jackson-dataformat-csv), [Smile](https://github.com/FasterXML/jackson-dataformat-smile), [XML](https://github.com/FasterXML/jackson-dataformat-xml) or [YAML](https://github.com/FasterXML/jackson-dataformat-yaml);
+But more than that, Jackson is a suite of data-processing tools for Java (and JVM platform), including the flagship streaming [JSON](https://en.wikipedia.org/wiki/JSON) parser / generator library, matching data-binding library (POJOs to and from JSON) and additional data format modules to process data encoded in [Avro](https://github.com/FasterXML/jackson-dataformat-avro), [CBOR](https://github.com/FasterXML/jackson-dataformat-cbor), [CSV](https://github.com/FasterXML/jackson-dataformat-csv), [Smile](https://github.com/FasterXML/jackson-dataformat-smile), [XML](https://github.com/FasterXML/jackson-dataformat-xml) or [YAML](https://github.com/FasterXML/jackson-dataformat-yaml);
-and even large set of data format modules to support data types of widely used data types such as [Joda](../../../jackson-dataformat-joda), [Guava](../../../jackson-dataformat-guava) and many more.
+and even the large set of data format modules to support data types of widely used data types such as [Joda](../../../jackson-dataformat-joda), [Guava](../../../jackson-dataformat-guava) and many more.